velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 -- whenever we were about to meet anyone of significance, Kestrel would always, just before they entered the room, whisper to me some unseemly detail of the woman's private life, some dark little secret that the tabloids would pay for in blood and platinum, words that could unmake decades -- sometimes centuries -- of achievement and destroy overnight a family name. she told me in her later years that it was always her design to keep any of the haughty grandeur with which those of the Court always carry themselves from impressing itself too greatly upon my developing psyche.
-"When you look a fine Duchess in the eye," she said, "I don't want you to see the gleaming gems, the gaudy hat, the cringeing servants -- I want her still half-dressed in her courtly robes, bending her butlers over bannisters and fucking them 'til they bleed, all the while beating them with her sandals and screaming, *take that, Lady Nightingale*." *these people are beneath us, Raven,* she refrained from saying, in words so clear I heard them anyway -- *i could not chance the risk that you might ever take them seriously.*
+"When you look a fine Duchess in the eye," she said, "I don't want you to see the gleaming gems, the gaudy hat, the cringeing servants -- I want her still half-dressed in her courtly robes, bending her maids over bannisters and fucking them 'til they bleed, all the while beating them with her sandals and screaming, *take that, Lady Nightingale*." *these people are beneath us, Raven,* she refrained from saying, in words so clear I heard them anyway -- *i could not chance the risk that you might ever take them seriously.*

-it was, too, potent training in the art of restraining one's girlish giggles in the presence of magnates.
+it was, too, harsh training in the art of restraining one's girlish giggles in the presence of magnates.

 --